-We have already mentioned Zignature and our favorite Pork Formula in this article, however, while not as nutritious as some of the other Zignature formulas, Kangaroo Formula contains a genuinely unique meat source.
+We have already mentioned Zignature and our favorite Pork Formula in this article; however, while not as nutritious as some of the other Zignature formulas, Kangaroo Formula contains a genuinely unique meat source.

-Kangaroo is often thought as very exotic and expensive.
+Kangaroo is often thought of as very exotic and expensive.
 However, the Kangaroo formula from Zignature is not particularly more expensive than any of its other formulas that they produce and could be a realistic and affordable option to many dog owners.

 Due to Kangaroo being a novel ingredient, this formula may be best suited to dogs who suffer from multiple meat and fish related allergies and need a drastic approach to reduce their dog’s symptoms.

 Zoic is not a brand that many of you have likely heard of and is made by its parent brand Wild Calling.
-They only have three formulas to date with one, in particular, containing a unique ingredient.
+They only have three formulas to date, with one, in particular, containing a unique ingredient.

-The unique ingredient we mentioned above is of course Alligator.
-While there may be one or two other formulas that contain Alligator, it is an exceedingly rare and uncommon ingredient which is what makes it perfect for a limited ingredient diet.
+The unique ingredient we mentioned above is, of course, Alligator.
+While there may be one or two other formulas that contain Alligator, it is an exceedingly rare and uncommon ingredient, which is what makes it perfect for a limited ingredient diet.

 Best Hypoallergenic Dog Foods – Non-Traditional Alternatives

 If you are struggling to find a suitable Limited Ingredient or Novel Meat formula and are looking for a more drastic and urgent solution, then you might want to consider freeze or air-dried dog food.

 The core disadvantage of Air Dried Dog Food is that it is incredibly costly and not a realistic solution to provide complete nutrition to anyone but super-affluent dog owners.
 However, you could consider feeding your dog a mixture of Air Dried Dog Food and fresh ingredients.

 Homemade Dog Food

-A commonly overlooked solution to severe allergies is to create and provide your dog homemade dog food.
-When you are producing the dog food yourself, within the comfort of your own home, you have complete and total control over the what ingredients it will contain, their quality and the nutritional value of the food.
+A commonly overlooked solution to severe allergies is to create and provide your dog with homemade dog food.
+When you are producing the dog food yourself, within the comfort of your own home, you have complete and total control over what ingredients it will contain, their quality, and the nutritional value of the food.

-However, many of us find the time to plan, prepare and cook food for ourselves and our families so why can’t we put the same amount of effort into our dogs?
+However, many of us find the time to plan, prepare, and cook food for ourselves and our families, so why can’t we put the same amount of effort into our dogs?